-Members are responsible for any damage or loss that occurs or is discovered while the equipment is signed out to them.
+Members are responsible for any damage or loss that occurs while the equipment is signed out to them.
 In the instance of damage, the member must repair the damage or do an equivalent amount of work as determined by the Second Vice Commodore (Windsurfing Chairperson).
 Until the repair is completed, you may not sail a Club boat or sailboard without the permission of the Dayleader or any Club Officer.
-All damage and repairs must be noted in the Dayleader log.
+All damage and repairs must be noted in the Dayleader logbook which is kept in the dayleader desk in the clubhouse.